KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-absorption.md

 **Significance:**
 Some characters with passives that trigger on-hit have potential to take advantage of this interaction.
-This may be used to further investigate the properties of elemental absorption (e.g., finding the tick rate of the aura check).
+This may be used to further investigate the properties of Elemental absorption (e.g., finding the tick rate of the aura check).

 ## Aura Check Properties